tchubaba/pausepi/README.md

-# Pi-hole Pauser
+# PausePi

 ## Overview

 The Pi-hole ad blocker is an effective tool for blocking ads network-wide, but it can sometimes interfere with online services like video streaming or opening some web pages.
 Of course you can pause ad blocking from the Pi-hole admin dashboard, but it is a hassle, especially if you have more than one configured in your network.
 It's also inconvenient for other users who may not have access to the Pi-hole's dashboard.

-To address these issues, we introduce Pi-hole Pauser, a tool that allows you to temporarily pause Pi-hole's ad blocking from a single web page.
+To address these issues, we introduce PausePi, a tool that allows you to temporarily pause Pi-hole's ad blocking from a single web page.

 ## Features